ForgottenArbiter/forgottenarbiter.github.io/_posts/2020-6-20-Is-Every-Seed-Winnable.md

 ### The game can force an elite fight on floor 6.

 With particularly bad luck, the map generation algorithm can force the player to fight an elite on floor 6, which is the lowest possible floor for elites to spawn.
-With even more back luck, the map might not have any shops or rest sites before this forced elite fight.
+With even more bad luck, the map might not have any shops or rest sites before this forced elite fight.
 This severely restricts the resources the player can have going into this forced elite fight.

 ![image-20200621204739562](../images/image-20200621204739562.png)